holmesworcester/hugsfordeblasio/README.md

 Don't worry, Bill isn't scared of Covid-19, because there's only an [eensy-weensy widdlee bit of scientific proof that kids get infected at the same rate as adults](https://www.wired.com/story/kids-can-get-covid-19-they-just-dont-get-that-sick/) and that [cities that closed schools saved thousands of lives in the 1918 pandemic](https://jamanetwork.com/journals/jama/fullarticle/208354) and that [massive numbers of children live with—or are cared for primarily by—one or more grandparents](https://www.pewsocialtrends.org/2013/09/04/children-living-with-or-being-cared-for-by-a-grandparent/).

 I wonder how many hugs we can give him?
-A whole schoolfull?
+A whole schoolful?
 That'd be something!